symfony/symfony-docs/security/oidc_login.rst

 ``client_id`` identifies your application to the provider.
-It is a required parameter of the authorization request, and it is also the value the ID token ``aud`` claim is checked against. ``client_secret`` authenticates your application at the token endpoint when the authorization code is exchanged for tokens; it is required unless the application is declared as a public client, as described below.
+It is a required parameter of the authorization request, and it is also the value the ID token ``aud`` claim is checked against. ``client_authentication`` says how your application authenticates at the token endpoint when the authorization code is exchanged for tokens; ``client_secret_basic`` sends the client secret the provider issued, and the other methods are described below, in the section about the token endpoint.

 ``check_path`` is the path the provider redirects to.
 It must match one of the redirect URIs registered with the provider.
 Register the full URL there